GuptaManan100/GuptaManan100.github.io/src/content/bytes/welcome-to-bytes.md

 ---
 title: "Welcome to Bytes"
-description: "An introduction to the technical side of B³ - where I share insights about distributed systems, parsers, and everything code."
+description: "An introduction to the technical side of B³ - where I share insights about distributed systems, HA patterns & all things code."
-publishDate: "2024-12-01"
+publishDate: "2025-06-01"
 tags: ["welcome", "distributed-systems", "coding"]
 ---